Filtering Live Trace Session Data

 Fast Filters — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider, you have the option of specifying up to three Fast Filters that operate efficiently at the kernel level.
 You can also specify up to four Fast Filters when configuring a Live Trace Session with any Trace Scenario that uses the Microsoft-PEF-WFP-MessageProvider.

-Network Adapters and Fast Filter Groups — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider, you can also specify the network adapters through which your Live Trace Session will capture messages.
+Network Adapters and Fast Filter Groups — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider on computers running the Windows 7, Windows 8, or Windows Server 2012 operating system, you can also specify the network adapters through which your Live Trace Session will capture messages.
 For example, you can isolate messages to an Ethernet adapter, a wireless adapter, a combination of adapters, and so on.
 In addition, you can assign Groups of Fast Filters to any local adapter.

 When you install Message Analyzer, all the network adapters on your system are enumerated.
-If you open the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture dialog to configure filters for a Local Network Interfaces Trace Scenario, you will see that all the network adapters on your system are populated to the System Network tree grid under the Machine node in the Advanced Settings dialog.
+If you open the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture dialog to configure filters for the Microsoft-PEF-NDIS-PacketCapture provider in the Local Network Interfaces Trace Scenario, you will see that all the network adapters on your system are populated to the System Network tree grid under the Machine node in the Advanced Settings dialog for the provider.
 This dialog contains the configuration features that enable you to create filter Groups and assign them to specific adapters.
 In addition, you can selectively enable or disable any network adapter that appears in the System Network tree grid of the dialog.
 By isolating the network adapter on which you capture data, you can block messages from other adapters and focus on capturing the messages of a particular protocol, for example, the Point-to-Point over Ethernet (PpoE) protocol on a WAN Miniport interface connection.
 In addition you can create filtering configurations that apply to all adapters, a group of selected adapters, or a single selected adapter only.

 The features of the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture dialog provide a flexible framework that enables you to focus on capturing very specific data while achieving the performance advantages that are inherent to Fast Filters, as described in Using the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture Dialog.

-NDIS Layer and Hyper-V-Switch Extension Filtering — if you are configuring a Remote Network Interfaces Trace Scenario, which uses the Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities, you can specify how packets are intercepted on the NDIS filter layers of a remote host adapter or on the extension layers of a Hyper-V-Switch that services virtual machines (VMs) on which you are monitoring traffic.
+NDIS Layer and Hyper-V-Switch Extension Filtering — if you are configuring a Remote Network Interfaces Trace Scenario on computers running the Windows 8.1, Windows Server 2012 R2, or Windows 10 operating system, which uses the Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities, you can specify how packets are intercepted on the NDIS filter layers of a remote host adapter or on the extension layers of a Hyper-V-Switch that services virtual machines (VMs) on which you are monitoring traffic.
 You can also specify the direction that packets traverse these layers along with other special filter configurations that specify a Truncation value, EtherTypes, IP Protocol Numbers, MAC addresses, and IP addresses.
 You can also specify particular remote host or VM adapters on which to capture data while excluding others.
 The configuration for such settings is available in the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture dialog, which is described in detail in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.

 WFP Layer Set filters — if you are configuring a Live Trace Session with any Trace Scenario that uses the Microsoft-PEF-WFP-MessageProvider, you can specify WFP Layer Set filters that isolate IPv4 or IPv6 message traffic directionally at the Transport layer.
 The WFP Layer Set consists of kernel-mode TCP/IP stack filters that operate in the receive or send path at the Transport layer.
 These filters allow you to selectively enable or disable either all inbound or all outbound packets at the Transport layer when capturing IPv4 or IPv6 messages.

-HTTP filters — if you are configuring a Live Trace Session with the Unencrypted HTTPS Trace Scenario that uses the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.
+HTTP filters — if you are configuring a Live Trace Session with the Pre-Encryption for HTTPS Trace Scenario that uses the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.

 Keyword and Level filters — if you are configuring a Live Trace Session that uses a particular system ETW Provider, you can set event Keyword and Level filters to capture events from specific modules of a Windows system component that has been instrumented for ETW via that ETW Provider, with Keyword bitmask values and Level strings that represent its events.
 By setting an appropriate Keyword bitmask or Level value, you cause the ETW Provider to deliver only the events that are represented by the Keyword or Level configuration, thereby enabling you to filter for these events in traces that use a particular system ETW Provider.
 Examples of such providers include the Microsoft-Windows-Dhcp-Client and Microsoft-Windows-LDAP-Client that are accessible from the searchable system Add Provider library.